encukou/cpython/Doc/reference/expressions.rst

 The power operator has the same semantics as the built-in :func:`pow` function, when called with two arguments: it yields its left argument raised to the power of its right argument.
-The numeric arguments are first converted to a common type, and the result is of that type.
+Numeric arguments are first :ref:`converted to a common type <stdtypes-mixed-arithmetic>`, and the result is of that type.

 For int operands, the result has the same type as the operands unless the second argument is negative; in that case, all arguments are converted to float and a